Turton School Governing Board

 Diane is very proud to be a Governor at Turton and feels the school has fantastic pastoral care and high standards of academic success at GCSE and A level.

-Diane is also Chair of Turton Parents' Association and has been part of the Parents’ Association since 2007.
+Diane was Chair of Turton Parents' Association and has been part of the Parents’ Association for many years.

 For 10 years, Diane has worked as an Adult Learning Teacher delivering Family Learning and Functional English to residents of the City of Salford.

 Diane has no business interests to declare.
 She finishes her term of office on 09.12.21.